MAR-71 BIOCIDE 3X5L NOT IN USA&CAN

 Directions for use

 Closed cooling water circuits Especially when berthing for a longer period in harbours in warmer climates, the risk of infection of the cooling water systems with microorganisms is considerable.
-When this happens, acids are formed and at the same time, the corrosion inhibitors present in the system will be eaten away by the bacteria creating corrosive conditions.
+When this happens, acids are formed and at the same time, the nitrite based corrosion inhibitors present in the system will be eaten away by the bacteria resulting in underdeposit corrosion.
 Regular testing for the presence of bacteria in the cooling water by the use of "dip slides" is therefore strongly recommended.
 Between 0.5 and 1.5 litres/ton.
 MAR-71 should be added to contaminated systems.
 The system should be circulated for three days after which the complete contents of the cooling system is dumped.
-Before refilling the system with (distilled) water and the initial dosage of Dieselguard or Rocor NB Liquid, the system should be thoroughly flushed with fresh water.
+The system should also be thoroughly flushed with fresh water prior to refilling the system with (distilled) water and initial dosage of corrosion inhibitor to establish corrosion protection.
+The choice of inhibitor include, nitrite based inhibitors (Rocor NB Liquid, EWT 9-108, Nalfleet 2000), or organic based inhibitor ( Cooltreat AL or Cooltreat ELC) can be used for initial fill and should follow the individual product application guideline.
 It is recommended to re-test for the presence of bacteria after the system has been in operation for 24 hours.
 The described procedure is to be repeated if necessary.
 For heavily contaminated systems and systems contaminated with scale/oil, it is recommended to acid clean and/or degrease the system prior to disinfecting

 Caution: During disinfecting, evaporators and other equipment which use cooling water and which are used in connection with the production of drinking water are not to be used.